A Philadelphia Wrongful Death Attorney Protecting Families Near You

 If the deceased experienced extreme pain before his or her death, these damages may also be awarded.
 This is called a “survival action,” since the personal injury action survives the person who suffered the injury.
 The person entitled to bring the wrongful death action (i.e., spouse, children, personal representative) can bring such an action together with the wrongful death action.

-When To Seek an Attorney if you Suspect Wrongful Death?
+When To Seek a Philadelphia Wrongful Death Attorney if you Suspect Wrongful Death?

 The unexpected death of a family member will be traumatic and devastating.
 Families are usually overwhelmed with the grief and the hundreds of matters that need attention.
 Seeking compensation may be the last thing on the family’s mind.
 However, if your loved one’s death could have been prevented, it may be advisable to talk with a wrongful death attorney as soon as possible to preserve your rights.